Jamie Nails

-Jamie Marcellus Nails (born June 3, 1977) is an American former professional football guard of the National Football League (NFL).
+Jamie Marcellus Nails (born June 3, 1977) is an American former professional football player who was a guard in the National Football League (NFL).
 He was selected by the Buffalo Bills in the fourth round of the 1997 NFL draft.
-He played college football at Florida A&M. Nails is now an athletic coach for youth athletes in Georgia.
+He played college football for the Florida A&M Rattlers.
+Nails is now an athletic coach for youth athletes in Georgia.

 Nails also played for the Miami Dolphins.